CRMPickers logoCRMPickers

 What the CRM dataset says

-The structured CRMPickers dataset supports a more nuanced decision than broad marketplace claims.
-HubSpot has the larger named ecosystem; Zoho CRM keeps broad category coverage while controlling CRM seat costs.
+The structured CRMPickers dataset supports a more precise decision than broad marketplace claims.
+HubSpot has the larger named ecosystem and broader capability mapping; Zoho CRM keeps broad category coverage while controlling advanced CRM seat costs.

 • HubSpot: 188 listed integrations across 18 tracked categories.